tzidar/tzidar.github.io/about.md

 <div id="map"></div>

 ## Fun facts
+* Word of the day circulate from Chapekis, dabble etc.
 * never owned an iPhone
 * used to speak pretty good Mandarin Chinese
 * lives in Brooklyn, rides a fixed gear bicycle, and so what